umarquis/umarquis.github.io/_pages/about.md

 news: true # includes a list of news items
-selected_papers: false # includes a list of papers marked as "selected={true}"
+selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---

-I am a PhD student in the [Mathematics department](https://www.maths.unitn.it/) of the University of Trento and in the [Complex Human Behavior Lab](https://chub.fbk.eu/) in FBK.
+I am a PhD student in the .
 My main research topic concerns the spatial growth of cities.
-I am generally interested in ...
+I combine theoretical approaches, empirical work and simulation.
+In particular, this involves work on surface roughening, traveling waves in random media, dispersal processes.
+Beyond that I am interested in general topics of non-equilibrium physics, kinetic roughening, soft matter physics (polymer science), ecological invasions

+I am a [Mathematics department](https://www.maths.unitn.it/) of the University of Trento and in the [Complex Human Behavior Lab](https://chub.fbk.eu/) in FBK.
+My research focuses on the spatial growth and evolution of cities.
+I combine theoretical modeling, empirical analysis, and computational simulations to study these processes, drawing on tools from statistical physics, nonlinear dynamics, and complex systems.

+In particular, I investigate phenomena such as surface roughening, traveling waves in random and heterogeneous media, and dispersal processes, aiming to uncover general principles underlying spatial expansion and pattern formation.
+My work sits at the intersection of urban science, non-equilibrium physics, and ecological modeling.
+Beyond urban systems, I am broadly interested in non-equilibrium phenomena, kinetic roughening, soft matter physics—including polymer science—random matrix theory, theory of spatial networks and ecological invasion processes.